Code-Institute-Submissions/gareth-39-tic-tac-toe_JanResub/README.md

 - A scoreboard. <br><br>

 # Testing:
+- Re-tested numerous times as when I tested in the terminal it worked perfectly but did not work in Heroku realised when I fixed the game I needed to re-dploy my heroku link to implement the new code and changes.
 - I sent my live link to family and friends so they could play the game.
 - I ran it through my local terminal and the Code Institute Heroku terminal.